 A relapse prevention plan could help you prevent fentanyl abuse.
 Relapse affects a large percentage of recovering individuals.
 Many fentanyl users are also addicted to other substances, such as benzodiazepines, opioids, or cocaine.
 This means that the fentanyl abuser must be treated for all of these addictions at once.
 If you are a fentanyl addict, it is important to seek fentanyl addiction treatment at a professional drug rehab center.

-There is no single best way to treat fentanyl addiction and detox.
+There is no single best way to treat fentanyl addiction.
 Each person’s needs and preferences are different, so there is no one-size-fits-all treatment.

 Lifetime Recovery Can Aid Those Suffering from Fentanyl Abuse